rljacobson/jasper2/_posts/2018-07-02-defining-the-wolfram-language-part-0-the-challenge.markdown

 The demarcation problem extends to what might be considered implementation details.
 For example, [Mathematica renames "local" variables](https://reference.wolfram.com/language/tutorial/VariablesInPureFunctionsAndRules.html) within an inner scope to unique names to avoid potential name collisions.
 There presumably needs to be some kind of mechanism to maintain λ calculus semantics for pure functions, but maybe that is an implementation detail rather than part of the hypothetical language spec.

-We will have more to say about the technological and philosophical implications of these questions throughout this series.
+We will have more to say about the technological and philosophical implications of these questions later in this series.

 ## Why do we care?